theturtle32/WebSocket-Node/README.md

 This is an implementation of the WebSocket Draft -06 in Node.
 See the examples folder for usage examples.
 It contains a couple mini servers that implement a couple of the test protocols from Andy Green's libwebsockets-test-server.

-For a WebSocket -06 client written in Flash see my [AS3WebScocket](http://github.com/Worlize/AS3WebSocket) project.
+For a WebSocket -06 client written in Flash see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.

+There is one dependency for this project: [node-bufferlist](https://github.com/substack/node-bufferlist).

+    npm install bufferlist

 More to come soon...